Airline Lost Baggage

 Report it immediately before leaving the terminal building.
 Complete a lost luggage form, keep a copy and contact details to be be able to follow up on the problem.

 - If your baggage didn't make it on your flight, it is likely to be on the next one.
-Depending on the flight schedule to your destination it may take a few hours or a few days to be reunited with you.
+Depending on the flight schedule to your destination it may take a few hours or a few days for the baggage to be reunited with you.

 - If your baggage got mis-routed and arrived at another airport it will take longer to retrieve and return it to you.